-Surface roughness is often underestimated in aerodynamic experiments and calculations.
-Especially important is the influence of surface roughness on aerodynamic macroscopic parameters of rarefied gas flows because of two reasons.
-First, without a boundary layer the velocities and other properties of gas molecules in the whole rarefied gas flow depend on the scattering kernel on the surface.
-Second, the parameters of surface roughness are obtained usually from profile diagram measurements: it seems to be most simple and precise method to find the characteristics of the roughness.
-However, this approach does not permit determining exact values of roughness parameters in rarefied gas, because profile diagrams show only the roughness of the largest scale.
-So the most part of the effect of surface roughness produced by the roughness of smaller scale remains unnoticed.
+Many aerodynamic experiments and calculations underestimate surface roughness.
+The influence of surface roughness on aerodynamic macroscopic parameters of rarefied gas flows is especially important because of two reasons.
+First, the velocities and other properties of gas molecules in rarefied gas flow without a boundary layer depend on the scattering kernel on the surface.
+Second, profile diagram measurement applied usually to obtain the parameters of surface roughness seems to be most simple and precise method to find the characteristics of the roughness.
+However, exact values of roughness parameters in rarefied gas could not be determined this way, because profile diagrams show only the roughness of the largest scale.
+Thus, the effect of surface roughness produced by the roughness of smaller scale remains unnoticed.

-The main purpose of the present paper is to develop solution algorithm for the inverse problem of determining the main surface roughness parameter from aerodynamic experimental data.
+The main purpose of the present paper is to develop the algorithm of numerical calculation of rarefied gas flow near rough surface based on known solution of the inverse problem of determining the main surface roughness parameter from aerodynamic experimental data.

-Surface roughness is usually characterized in basic technical applications (like determining surface friction or destruction) either by the main parameter - root-mean-square deviation of a rough surface $\sigma = \sqrt{Mz^2}$ or by the average distance $R_z$ between the highest peak and the lowest valley (or similar peak-to-peak distance).
+The main parameter characterizing surface roughness in basic technical applications is root-mean-square deviation of a rough surface $\sigma = (Mz^2)^{1/2}$ .
 Here z(x,y) is a deviation of random field simulating rough surface from its average level.
-This approach is indeed most effective in different technical applications including the interaction of rough surface with continuum flow.
-Nevertheless more relevant to the rarefied gas dynamics is the parameter $\sigma_1 = \sqrt{Mz_x^2} = \sqrt{Mz_y^2}$ determined not by the height z, but by its partial derivatives $z_x = \frac{\partial z}{\partial x}$ and $z_y = \frac{\partial z}{\partial y}$ in directions x and y of a random field [1]-[6].
+Similar parameters of surface roughness are the average distance $R_z$ between the highest peak and the lowest valley, and peak-to-peak distance.
+All these parameters are quite effective in different technical applications - like determining surface friction or destruction, and the interaction of rough surface with continuum flow.
+Nevertheless more relevant to the rarefied gas dynamics is the parameter $\sigma = (Mz_x^2)^{1/2} = (Mz_y^2)^{1/2}$ determined not by the height z, but by its partial derivatives $z_x = \partial z/\partial x$ and $z_x = \partial z/\partial y$ in directions x and y of a random field [1]-[6].

-The parameter $\sigma_1$ is independent of the absolute values of the roughness amplitude and describes root-mean-square values of the tangent of the angle $\theta_n$ between the local n and the global N normal vectors on rough surface.
-The parameter $\sigma_1$ is obtained usually from statistical processing of profile diagram measurements: it seems to be most exact method to find $\sigma_1$ .
+The parameter $\sigma_1$ describes root-mean-square values of the tangent of the angle $\theta_n$ between the local n and the global N normal vectors on rough surface.
+Hence, it is independent of the absolute values of the roughness amplitude.
+Usually the parameter $\sigma_1$ is obtained from statistical processing of profile diagram measurements, because it seems to be most exact method to find $\sigma_1$ .
 However, the precision of determining the parameter $\sigma_1$ from experimental profile diagram measurements could be unsatisfactory, because profile diagrams show only the roughness of the largest scale.
 And the main input into the influence of surface roughness on aerodynamic values in rarefied gas is provided by the roughness of smaller scale, usually negligible on the profile diagram [1]-[4].
 Moreover, the parameter $\sigma_1$ is not included in technical standard of surface quality.
-Hence it is difficult to find the values of $\sigma_1$ in the literature.
+Hence, it is difficult to find the values of $\sigma_1$ in the literature.
 Therefore the only precise algorithm to determine the real values of the roughness parameter $\sigma_1$ is extracting it from aerodynamic measurements solving the inverse problem.
 The solution of this problem is based on analytical and numerical evaluation of the influence of surface roughness on scattering function and on momentum and energy exchange coefficients in rarefied gas flow.